-Dealing with the aftermath of a disaster that has affected your home can be a traumatic situation filled with uncertainty and stress.
-Paul Davis provides the following information and tips that will help the recovery process go smoother.
+Dealing with the aftermath of a disaster that has directly affected your house can be a traumatic situation filled with stress and uncertainty.
+Paul Davis offers the following tips and information that should help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (913) 345-2700

-- Obviously, it’s always important to be sure you and your family (and don’t forget your pets) are safe and that you contact your relatives and friends to inform them that you are safe.
+- Of course, it’s extremely important to be sure you and your family (and don’t forget your pets) are unharmed and that you contact your friends and relatives to assure them that you are safe.

 - Report the damage to your insurance company as soon as you possibly can.